Long Tailed Winter Bird: Critical reception

 In his review of McCartney III in Rolling Stone, critic Rob Sheffield referred to the song as "marvelous", citing its "frenzied folk guitar" as a highlight.
 The Independent reviewer Helen Brown also praised the song, calling it an "exhilarating blast of swamp blues" and noted that its "finger-hammering fretwork and slam-strumming of the hypnotic, interwoven guitar patterns is so wild and vigorous that you'd never guess the man making it was well into the pandemic’s “vulnerable” demographic".
 NME reviewer Mark Beaumont echoed Brown's assessment of the song as "swamp blues" while adding that the song helped "to shroud [McCartney III] in a rootsy, pastoral intimacy fitting for the times".

 Writing for Uncut, John Robinson positively compared the track to works by The Byrds and Crowded House.
 Less impressed, Pitchfork reviewer Stuart Berman wrote that the song is "ultimately all warm-up with little payoff... always teasing that it's about to grow into something more peculiar and powerful, yet never quite getting there."

 Other versions

 Along with every other song on McCartney III, partial sheet music was made available for "Long Tailed Winter Bird" prior to the album's release as part of a promotional campaign called "12 Days of Paul", leading to a number of cover versions.
 One of these, by The Umoza Music Project, was released as the b-side to their 2022 single "Home", which features McCartney on bass.

-Idris Elba remix version
+Remixes

 On 30 July 2021, a remix made by Idris Elba was released and added as a bonus track to physical copies of the album McCartney III Imagined.
 Elba's remix features additional lyrics performed by himself and McCartney.
-Also part of the remix album, "Long Tailed Winter Bird" received another remix by Damon Albarn.
+Also part of the remix album, "Long Tailed Winter Bird" received another remix by Damon Albarn only available on the digital edition.